corsairmarks/basic-more-districts-planetview-15-building-slots/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.7 "Canis Minor."
 This add-on is **not** achievement compatible because the maximum number of building slots is controlled by a game configuration setting.

 Not compatible with other mods that also adjust the number of building slots.